 Second, to an eligible qualified applicant on the waiting list having a disability that requires the greatest number of special features of the vacant apartment.
 24 CFR § 8.27(1) (b)

-2. When offering an accessible/adaptable apartment to a non-disabled applicant, CCHA will require the applicant to agree to move to an available non-accessible apartment within 30 days when a current resident or an applicant with a disability needs the apartment.
+2. When offering an accessible/adaptable apartment to a non-disabled applicant, HACC will require the applicant to agree to move to an available non-accessible apartment within 30 days when a current resident or an applicant with a disability needs the apartment.
 This requirement is also reflected in the lease.
 24 CFR § 8.27 (2)

-3. If an applicant family includes a member with a visual or hearing impairment, the CCHA will quickly retrofit the unit (at CCHA’s cost) to be offered to the family to make it fully accessible for the family member’s disability whether or not two percent of the property’s units are already accessible for persons with hearing or vision impairments.
+3. If an applicant family includes a member with a visual or hearing impairment, the HACC will quickly retrofit the unit (at HACC’s cost) to be offered to the family to make it fully accessible for the family member’s disability whether or not two percent of the property’s units are already accessible for persons with hearing or vision impairments.

 Administering the Applicant and Transfer Waiting Lists